First Season at Ball State (2011)

 • Led Lehigh to the 2001 and 2004 Patriot League Championship and berths in the Football Championship Subdivision Playoffs.

-• His .759 winning percentage at Lehigh was the highest for a head coach in the school's history and the second best in Patriot League history.
+• His .759 overall winning percentage and .778 league winning percentage at Lehigh are both the second highest in Patriot League history.

 • Named the Eddie Robinson National Coach of the Year and the Patriot League Coach of the Year in 2001.